gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - With resources but no sources
     - With both sources and resources
 - Reports failure to compile library
-- Compiled sources and resources are separate
+- Compiled sources and resources are available in a common directory
 - All generated resources are removed when all resources source files are removed.
 - All compiled classes are removed when all java source files are removed.